marc-micatka/marc-micatka.github.io/_posts/2020-07-08-washington.md

 ---
 Our travel nursing adventure continues.
 From Bemidji, Minnesota we accepted a position in Bellevue, Washington outside of Seattle.
 We loaded up the car and drove to Seattle in April.
 I had worked in Mount Rainier National Park in college and had some familiarity with the area, but had only spent a few days in Seattle and had only the smallest idea of what life in the Northwest would be.
 Turns out, it's just as rainy as everyone says.

 While in Seattle, I accepted a contract engineering position at the Boeing factory in Everett, Washington.
 That job cut significantly into my outdoor time but was a valuable professional experience.
-Enough about work, this post is aobut some of our selected adventures over the summer.
+Enough about work, this post is about some of our selected adventures over the summer.

 ### Olympic National Park
 #### March 29, 2019 - April 1, 2019